Proactive PAC clearing backlog of 18 years

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The PAC met on Thursday with Syed Khursheed Shah in chair and examined paras of the newly-constituted Ministry of Energy for the financial year 2016-17.
+PAC met on Thursday with Syed Khursheed Shah in chair and examined paras of the newly constituted Ministry of Energy for the financial year 2016-17.

 Speaker NA Sardar Ayaz Sadiq witnessed the PAC meeting.
 He said, “It is for the first time that a PAC is taking up audit paras of the government of the day.
 It will clear the backlog that was piled up due to successive martial laws in the country,” he said while speaking in the PAC.